ldijkman/ESPxWebFlMgr/README.md

 <b>SIEMENS</b> related, People first read the license at the bottom ?!

-# &euro;100 Euro for the first that gives a working code
+# &euro; 100 Euro for the first that gives a working code

 ## for this Filemanager on ESPAsyncWebServer?
 (ESP8266)